AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 additional-constraints = constraint.txt
 ```

-The various configurable parameters are detailed in the rest of this
-section.
-If a parameter is not filled in the `settings.ini` file by the
-user, it will take its default value.

-#### **optimality-gap*
+This section lists the configurable parameters.
+If the user does not specify the value of a parameter, its default value will be used.

+### **`optimality-gap`**

 Possible values: numeric (ex: `optimality_gap = 1e6`) in euros.
 Default
 value: `1e-6`.

-The optimality-gap parameter is a stopping criterion of the
+The `optimality-gap` parameter is a stopping criterion of the
 **Antares-Xpansion** algorithm, expressed as a distance to the optimum
 of the optimization problem, defined in euros.